gitpod-io/website/src/routes/docs/professional-open-source.md

 You should meet **at least one** of the following requirements:

-1. You are a maintainer, or core contributor, of a well-established open-source project
+1. You are a maintainer, core contributor, or translator of a well-established open-source project
 2. A significant part of your income is from open source work (e.g. via Liberapay, Open Collective, GitHub Sponsors, Patreon, etc)
 3. You regularly contribute to open source in other ways (e.g. producing regular content like blog posts, videos, live streams, translations, or organizing meet-ups, conferences, hackathons, etc)